beakerbrowser/homebase/README.md

 You will need [nodejs](https://nodejs.org) version 8 or greater.
 (Consider using [nvm](https://nvm.sh) to get setup.)

-You'll need to install some build dependencies:
+You may need to install some build dependencies:

 ```
 # install build dependencies